The Dreamer Is the Dream

-The Dreamer Is the Dream is a 2017 studio album by American jazz saxophonist Chris Potter, his third to be released by ECM.
-It features pianist David Virelles, bassist Joe Martin and drummer Marcus Gilmore.
+The Dreamer Is the Dream is a studio album by jazz saxophonist Chris Potter recorded in June 2016 and released on ECM April the following year—his third release for the label.
+The quartet features rhythm section David Virelles, Joe Martin and Marcus Gilmore.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4 stars stating "The Dreamer Is the Dream is impressive for all the right reasons.
+The AllMusic review by Thom Jurek awarded the album 4 stars stating, "The Dreamer Is the Dream is impressive for all the right reasons.
 Potter's tunes are all top flight, for one.
 He appears to have written them for the considerable strength of this band and he makes no attempt to ride herd over them.
 For their part, the players' intuitive engagement with him and one another is dictated by a collective willingness to let the music do the primary talking and respond in kind.
-This is yet another strong outing for Potter".
+This is yet another strong outing for Potter."